msc-acse/ACSE-5/Lecture1.md

 ## Lecture 1

 During this class we will be discussing the structure of the course and we will learn the basics of the C++ programming language.
 We will go over the C++ data types and we will learn how to create a simple C++ programme.
 We will be roughly following Chapters 1, 2 and 3 of [Stroustrup's Programming -- Principles and Practice Using C++]( http://www.stroustrup.com/programming.html).
+The sequence of the lecture will be as follows:

 ###  Introduction to C++: The big picture
 - Who created it and when/why?
 - Who uses C++?